 Purges and changes

-In the second half of the nineteenth century, the Roman artist Felice Kibel, who also worked on the Orthodox Baptistery, was charged with restoring the mosaics in the lower zone.
+In the second half of the nineteenth century, the Roman artist Felice Kibel (1814-1872), who also worked on the Orthodox Baptistery, was charged with restoring the mosaics of the lower zone.
 These were probably in a bad state, and parts of for instance the Classe mosaic were missing altogether.
 Although the mosaics are now complete again, it is certain that Kibel made changes to the original composition and added elements of his own.

 The Classe mosaic (see above) was also altered.
 The ships on the left are original and refer to Classe’s important function as a port.
 The ships are clearly merchant vessels, not warships, as is demonstrated by their round hulls.
 The left part of the wall is also original, but most of the top right part is a reconstruction by Kibel, including most of the text above the gate.
 Shadows of five figures standing in front of the wall have been identified and these were erased and replaced during Agnellus’ purge in the 560s.
 As with the Palatium, the question is whether the buildings of Classe represent real buildings or were merely included for artistic purposes.